The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 20. What indicators characterize the volume of activity of industrial enterprises?

-The number of indicators characterizing the results of the firm's activity is very large.
-Therefore, a comparison of these indicators in dynamics gives a more realistic picture.
+The number of indicators characterizing the performance of a company is very large.
+Therefore, comparing these indicators over time gives more real picture.
 The main indicators of the production base of industrial firms include the number and capacity of individual manufacturing enterprises.
 For large firms, the number of enterprises can reach several dozen.
-For example, General Electric has over 300 of them; they are located both in the United States and in other countries.
+For example, the General Electric company has more than 300 of them; They are located both in the USA and in other countries.

-Large firms usually do not indicate the production capacity of individual enterprises in their annual reports, but give the number of factories that produce any type of product.
-Highly specialized firms, on the contrary, provide information about production capacities. the base of monopolies is growing at the expense of formally independent firms serving them.
+Large companies usually do not indicate the production capacity of individual enterprises in their annual reports, but rather give the number of factories producing any type of product.
+Highly specialized companies, on the contrary, provide information about production capacity.
+If the company rents vehicles, production facilities and equipment, or large firms use the services of small and medium-sized firms for the production of individual parts, assemblies and other components, technical or service maintenance, then, in essence, the production base of monopolies is increased at the expense of the formally independent firms serving them.

-An important indicator characterizing the production potential of a company is the amount of products manufactured and the share of these products in the production of similar products in the country and in the world.
+An important indicator characterizing the production potential of a company is the number of products produced and the share of these products in the production of similar products in the country and in the world.

-21. What are the costs incurred by enterprises in connection with the use of labor resources?
+21. What costs do enterprises incur in connection with the use of labor resources?

-Labor resources represent the able-bodied part of the country's population, which, due to psychophysiological and intellectual qualities, is capable of producing material goods or services.
-Labor resources include people both employed in the economy and not employed, but capable of working.
-The psychophysiological and intellectual qualities of a person necessary for the implementation of useful activities depend on age, which acts as a kind of criterion that makes it possible to allocate labor resources from the entire population.
-According to the established statistical practice, the labor force consists of able-bodied citizens of working age and citizens working in the country's economy younger and older than working age.
-The use of labor resources is associated with significant costs, first of all, these are labor costs, in addition, contributions to the pension fund, vacation costs and sick leave.
-In addition, the company incurs the costs of retraining, advanced training of employees, etc.
+Labor resources represent the working-age part of the country's population, which, due to psychophysiological and intellectual qualities, is capable of producing material goods or services.
+Labor resources include people both employed in the economy and those not employed but capable of working.
+The psychophysiological and intellectual qualities of a person necessary for carrying out useful activities depend on age, which acts as a kind of criterion that allows us to select labor resources from the entire population.
+According to established statistical practice, the labor force consists of able-bodied citizens of working age and citizens working in the country’s economy younger and older than working age.
+The use of labor resources is associated with significant costs, first of all, these are labor costs, in addition, contributions to the pension fund, vacation and sick leave expenses.
+In addition, the enterprise incurs costs for retraining, advanced training of employees, etc.

 22. What is strategic planning?
-What are the main types of strategies and the factors of their choice?
+Name the main types of strategies and factors for their selection.

-Strategic planning is a set of actions and decisions taken by management that lead to the development of specific strategies designed to help an organization achieve its goals.
+Strategic planning represents a set of actions and decisions taken by management that lead to the development of specific strategies designed to help the organization achieve its goals.
 Types: resource allocation; adaptation to the external environment; internal coordination; organizational strategic foresight.
-The multifactorial nature of the choice of strategy largely determines the need to develop several strategic alternatives, from which the final choice is made.
-Strategic alternatives - a set of different individual strategies that allow you to achieve the strategic goal of the organization, within the chosen basic strategy and restrictions on the use of available resources.
-Each strategic alternative provides a different opportunity for the organization and is characterized by different costs and benefits.
+The multifactorial nature of strategy choice largely determines the need to develop several strategic alternatives, from which final choice.
+Strategic alternatives are a set of different individual strategies that allow achieving the strategic goal of the organization, within the framework of the selected basic strategy and restrictions on the use of available resources.
+Each strategic alternative provides different opportunities to the organization and is characterized by different costs and benefits.

-Revenue depends on demand and prices, and the pricing policy is influenced by many factors.
-First of all, these are general economic factors, namely the inflation rate, interest rates, the level of prices in the commodity markets, tax rates, competition, etc. Demand is influenced by the quality of products, its assortment , rhythm of output, level of selling prices, etc.
+Revenue depends on demand and prices, and pricing policy is influenced by many factors.
+First of all, these are general economic factors, namely the level of inflation, interest rates, price level in commodity markets, tax rates, competition, etc. Demand is affected by the quality of products, their assortment, the rhythm of production, the level of selling prices, etc.

-Factors in the sphere of circulation (commercial factors) play a special role, which are associated with advertising, the development of a dealer network, the optimal use of intermediary firms, etc. Much depends on the activities of counterparties, material and technical supply, payment schemes with buyers.
+A special role is played by factors in the sphere of circulation (commercial factors), which are associated with advertising, the development of a dealer network, the optimal use of intermediary firms, etc. Much depends on the activities of counterparties, logistics, and payment schemes with customers.

-One of the most significant factors affecting the formation of income, and, consequently, the profit of an enterprise is the level of prices applied in the economy.
-Price is the basis of the distribution process, since it reflects the main elements of value, through prices, the ultimate goals of entrepreneurial activity are realized, and its effectiveness is determined.
-Prices provide a specific enterprise with the planned profit, largely determine the degree of competitiveness of its products, the level of demand for it.
+One of the most significant factors influencing the formation of income, and therefore the profit of an enterprise, is the level of prices used in the economy.
+Price is the basis of the distribution process, since it reflects the main elements of value, and the final goals are realized through prices entrepreneurial activity, its effectiveness is determined.
+Prices provide a specific enterprise with the planned profit and largely determine the degree of competitiveness of its products and the level of demand for them.

-24. What is the state regulation of the activities of enterprises?
+24. What is the state regulation of enterprises?

-State regulation is a system of political, economic, legal and social support of a favorable environment with the aim of sustainable development and adaptation of the socio-economic system and its individual subjects to changing economic conditions.
-The state has the most significant influence on the formation of the economic security of the enterprise.
-Using direct and indirect levers of intervention, it creates and regulates the economic conditions of enterprises.
+State regulation is a system of political, economic, legal and social provision of a favorable environment with the aim of sustainable development and adaptation of the socio-economic system and its individual subjects to changing economic conditions.
+The state has the most significant influence on the formation economic security enterprises.
+Using direct and indirect levers of intervention, it creates and regulates the economic conditions for the activities of enterprises.
 These conditions are intended to protect the economic interests of the state and its national economy.
-State regulation of the activities of enterprises is of the nature of direct and indirect impact.
-Indirect regulation of the management of the activities of industrial enterprises forms a system of motivation, creates stimulating conditions for the activities of subjects of market relations and acts in such forms as the tax system, pricing, financial and credit policy, and government orders.
-State regulation of the activities of industrial enterprises, regardless of the form of ownership of the means of production, is carried out with the help of legal, economic and social measures.
+State regulation of the activities of enterprises has the nature of direct and indirect influence.
+Indirect regulation of the management of the activities of industrial enterprises forms a motivation system, creates stimulating conditions for the activities of subjects of market relations and appears in such forms as the tax system, price and financial-credit policies, and government orders.
+State regulation of the activities of industrial enterprises, regardless of the form of ownership of the means of production, is carried out through legal, economic and social measures.

-Production cycle - a calendar period of time from the moment raw materials and materials are put into production until the finished product is released, accepted by the technical control service and delivered to the finished product warehouse, which is measured in days, hours.
+Production cycle - the calendar period of time from the moment raw materials are launched into production until the moment of release finished products, acceptance by the service technical control and delivery of finished products to the warehouse, which is measured in days and hours.

-The duration of the production cycle depends on the labor intensity of manufacturing products, the number of objects of labor simultaneously launched into production, the duration of non-technological and natural processes, the duration of breaks in the production process, the adopted type of movement of the processed object of labor in the production process.
+The duration of the production cycle depends on the labor intensity of manufacturing products, the number of objects of labor simultaneously launched into production, the duration of non-technological and natural processes, the duration of breaks in production process, accepted form movement of the processed object of labor during the production process.

-Without a scientifically based calculation of the duration of the production cycle, it is impossible to correctly draw up the production program of the enterprise and workshops, to determine the technical and economic performance indicators.
-The duration of the production cycle affects the timing of the preparation of production of new products, the turnover of working capital, is an important value in organizing operational and production planning, material and technical supply, etc. The duration of the production cycle determines the volume of work in progress, which is the most significant part of the working capital in terms of specific weight.
-Consequently, a reduction in the duration of the production cycle leads to an acceleration in the turnover of these funds and, ultimately, to an increase in the company's profits.
+Without a scientifically based calculation of the duration of the production cycle, it is impossible to correctly draw up the production program of the enterprise and workshops, and determine the technical and economic indicators of activity.
+The duration of the production cycle affects the preparation time for the production of new products and turnover working capital, is an important value in organizing operational production planning, logistics, etc. The duration of the production cycle determines the volume of work in progress, which is the most significant part of working capital in terms of specific weight.
+Consequently, reducing the duration of the production cycle leads to an acceleration of the turnover of these funds and, ultimately, to an increase in the profit of the enterprise.

-1. Profit firms her shaping distribution and usage
+1. Profit companies her formation distribution And usage

 Coursework >> Finance

-Arrived, define her functions in the economy, identify sources her formation, peculiarities use...
-To achieve ... about formation, distribution and use arrived at enterprise...
-The object of the course work is profit how financial ...
+Profit, determine her functions in the economy, identify sources her formation, peculiarities use.
+To achieve... about formation, distribution And use profit on enterprise.
+Object course work stands profit as a financial...

-2. Mechanism formation distribution and use arrived enterprises on the example of Tsilna LLC
+2. Mechanism formation distribution And use arrived enterprises using the example of Tsilna LLC

 Thesis >> Finance

-All major aspects her formation, distribution, use and planning for enterprise...
-Ensuring effective management profit enterprises defines a number ...
+All main aspects her formation, distribution, use and planning for enterprise.
+Ensuring effective management profit enterprises defines a series...

 3. Finance enterprises (5)